City-of-Helsinki/drupal-module-helfi-atv/README.md

 note: When ATV properly supports Tunnistamo authentication, api key will be obsolete and users are authorized via tunnistamo.

-## Unit tests
+## Tests

-This module has unit tests.
+This module has unit and kernel tests.
 You need to have this module inside a working drupal installation.

-Command to run the tests: ```vendor/bin/phpunit -c public/core public/modules/contrib/helfi_atv```
+Command to run the tests: ```vendor/bin/phpunit public/modules/contrib/helfi_atv```